kkamara/kkamara/README.md

 >
 ><p>From my time as the lead developer at Jobsender.
 I am outgoing, tactful and capable of listening effectively when solving problems.
 Most importantly - I am dedicated and committed to performing to the best ability.
 I am a person who strives to complete personal and team goals.</p>
 >
-><p>I have over 10 years programming experience working with unix systems to a high level.
-I have enjoyed working with both monolithic and microservice applications.</p>
 >
 ><p>I am a firm believer in using the right tool for the job.
 Specializing in backend server development I was fortunate to achieve a UK government award for my work with secure web systems.</p>
 >